orbatschow/website/docs/blog/raspberry-pi-packer/index.md

 #### Datasource

 The datasource within cloud-init is usually used to determine metadata for a cloud provider.
-As we don't want to manage this server, we can simply create a file called `99_datasource.cfg`.
+As we do bare metal provisioning here, and we don't manage a cloud metadata server we need to create a file called `99_datasource.cfg`, that will specify the `NoCloud` property.

 ::: code-group
 <<< @/blog/raspberry-pi-packer/code/files/etc/cloud/cloud.cfg.d/99_datasource.cfg{yaml}